-The school seldom uses lunch time exclusion.
+The school only uses lunch time exclusion as a last resort.
 However, when the Headteacher deems it an appropriate sanction, it will be a short-term measure only, with regular reviews of whether it continues to be an appropriate approach.
 Lunchtime exclusion is treated as equivalent to a quarter of a school day.
-If these quarter days add up to more than 5 school days in a school term, including when they are added to other fixed-period exclusions, this will then entitle the parent or guardian to make representations to the First Committee of the Governing Body.
+If these quarter days add up to more than 5 school days in a school term, including when they are added to other fixed-period exclusions, this will then entitle the parent or guardian to make representations to the Pupil Discipline Committee of the Governing Body.
 Where a pupil is kept in the school during lunchtime, but away from other pupils, this will not count as a formal exclusion but as an `internal exclusion’.
 Arrangements should be made for pupils who are entitled to free school meals.
 This may mean providing a packed lunch.

 Pupils’ behaviour outside school on school business, for example on school trips, away school sports fixtures or work experience placements, is subject to the school’s behaviour policy.
 Bad behaviour in these circumstances will be dealt with as if it had taken place in school.
 For behaviour outside school, but not on school business, the Headteacher may exclude a pupil if there is a clear link between that behaviour and maintaining good behaviour and discipline among the pupil body as a whole.
 For example, abusing or harassing staff outside of school hours and off school premises will be dealt with as if it had happened in school.